Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

-- Complications included infection in 2 (1 superficial, 1 deep), symptomatic aseptic humeral component loosening in 1, sensory ulna nerve symptoms in 2, radial nerve injury in 1.
+- Complications included infection in 2 (1 superficial, 1 deep), symptomatic aseptic humeral component loosening in 1, sensory ulna nerve symptoms in 2, and radial nerve injury in 1.

 - One patient required ulna nerve release (4th surgery).

-Conclusions: “Revision surgery of a revision surgery after failed total elbow replacement is a satisfactory treatment option in these complex cases with good short to mid-term survival rates but with a relatively high complication rate.”
+Conclusions: “Revision surgery of revision surgery after failed total elbow replacement is a satisfactory treatment option in these complex cases with good short to mid-term survival rates but with a relatively high complication rate.”

-There are more studies on the challenges and complications of elbow replacement surgery, the point has been made.
+There are more studies on the challenges and complications of elbow replacement surgery, but the point has been made.
 Let’s now look at non-surgical options.

 Prolotherapy Specialist Danielle R. Steilen-Matias, MMS, PA-C gives a brief introduction to our treatment protocols for healing chronic elbow pain

-Above we spoke about the possibility that regenerative medicine injections may help the person with elbow osteoarthritis avoid elbow surgery.
+Above we spoke about the possibility that regenerative medicine injections may help a person with elbow osteoarthritis avoid elbow surgery.
 In this video and the summary explanation below, Prolotherapy Specialist Danielle R. Steilen-Matias, MMS, PA-C gives us an introduction.